Swinhoe’s White-Eyes: The Growing Population in Southern California

 What’s going on?

 They seem to avoid native oak woodlands, deserts and chaparral in favor of developed urban environments, which in California, tend to have tons of ornamental flowers and fruit trees kept alive with supplemental irrigation.
-They could’ve adapted to using these sources of food quite successfully, much in the way that the screeching parrots from Mexico have.
+They might’ve adapted to using these sources of food quite successfully, much in the way that the screeching parrots from Mexico have.

 A Swinhoe white-eye is perched on a tree branch, looking to the right.